Imagine having a Facelift or Breast Augmentation and experiencing the following benefits:

 Since Twilight Sedation involves a two-pronged approach, pain management is not an issue.
 This type of surgical pain control is considered very safe.
 In fact, surgeons prefer this method because it tends to have fewer side effects than other methods that can be used.

 After just a few hours after the operation, you will be able to get up and walk around.
 Bandages will be removed after 3 days, and stitches on the 6th day.
-The surgeon typically gives the go ahead for patients to go home on the 10th day.
+Dr. Wong typically gives the go ahead for patients to go home on the 10th day.

 Gaining a better understanding of Twilight Sedation and understanding the benefits of going this route, most people agree that this method is generally safer and provides the platform for quicker recovery too.